 Seminar 4: Before languages are endangered: Community, connection, and sacred identities

-Overview: As communities lose their native language they often also lose cultural traditions that are tied to that language, such as songs, myths, poetry, remedies, and particular ecological and geological knowledge.
+It explored how, as communities lose their native language, they also lose cultural traditions that are tied to that language, such as songs, myths, poetry, remedies, and ecological and geological knowledge.
 Furthermore, the social structure of one’s community is often reflected through speech and language behaviour.
-This seminar will address the correlation between minority languages and dialects, and the deep structure of human identity and community cohesion.
+This seminar addressed the correlation between minority languages and dialects, and the deep structure of human identity and community cohesion.

 - Iliyana Angelova (University of Bremen)

 - Professor Justin Jones (University of Oxford), Chair